 As time goes on, simple challenges can lead to jumping up on you, humping, ignoring commands, aggressive growling, dog biting, or even an attack on you or someone else.

-- Do Not Give Your Puppy Family Clothing to Chew – Unfortunately this teaches your pup that it is OK to chew on clothing—whether it has a human occupant or not!
+Unfortunately this teaches your pup that it is OK to chew on clothing—whether it has a human occupant or not!
+Even though you think it’s OK to chew on a particular shoe or shirt, your puppy thinks that ALL clothing is chewable.

 You want to stop this puppy licking and puppy biting–while the activity is still fairly innocent.
 Do not reward your dog’s licking or nipping activity in any way.
 Don’t talk to your dog, pet him or even give him eye contact while he is engaging in this behavior.